rffscghg/MimiIWG.jl/README.md

     trials = 10000,  # the size of the Monte Carlo sample perturbation_years = 2010:5:2050,  # List of years for which to calculate the SCC discount_rates = [0.025, 0.03, 0.05],  # List of discount rates for which to calculate the SCC
-    domestic = false,  # Whether or not to calculate domestic SCC values, in addition to calculating the global values output_dir = nothing,  # Output directory.
+    domestic = false,  # Whether to calculate domestic SCC values, in addition to calculating the global values output_dir = nothing,  # Output directory.
 If unspecified, a directory with the following name will be created: "output/MODEL yyyy-mm-dd HH-MM-SS SCC MC#trials" save_trials = false,   # Whether to save all of the input data sampled for each trial of the Monte Carlo Simulation.
-If true, values get saved to "output_dir/trials.csv" tables = true   # Whether or not to save a series of summary tables in the output folder; these include statistics such as percentiles and std errors of the SCC values.
+If true, values get saved to "output_dir/trials.csv" tables = true   # Whether to save a series of summary tables in the output folder; these include statistics such as percentiles and std errors of the SCC values.
 )
 ```
 Note that the Monte Carlo Simulations are run across all five of the USG socioeconomics scenarios.